What is NHS Direct Wales?

 • What you have done to make yourself feel better

 • What medicines you are currently taking

 • If you have any existing illnesses

 Our advisers may be able to tell you how you can look after yourself at home, or they may recommend seeing a pharmacist (chemist).
 If the problem is more serious, you may be advised to see your local doctor or go to the hospital.
-If the problem is very serious, our advisers can call an ambulance on your behalf.
+If the problem is more urgent we may advise you to redial your local GP or the local out-of-hours services depending on time of day.
+If very serious, our advisers can call an ambulance on your behalf.